-If you lack personal service via telephone, please visit this page to see how you acquire this service: Digital and telephone services
+If you lack personal service via telephone, please visit this page to find out how to get this service: Digital and telephone services

 If you are not satisfied with the initial appraisal of your complaint, you can appeal the decision.

-If you are not satisfied with the decision on your complaint made by Customer Service Centre or branch office and want to have your complaint reappraised, you can contact Swedbank’s Complaints Officer (Kundombudsmannen).
-Describe, preferably in written form, what you feel is wrong and with whom you have had contact regarding your complaint.
+If you are not satisfied with the decision on your complaint made by Customer Service Centre or the Branch office and want to have your complaint reappraised, you can contact Swedbank’s Complaints Officer or Customer Ombudsman.
+Describe, preferably in writing, what you feel is wrong and who you have been in touch with regarding your complaint.

 Dissatisfied with the bank’s final decision